In-depth reviews

 4.0 out of 5

 Like the majority of modern electric SUVs, including a lot of the Ariya’s key rivals, Nissan has adopted a very minimalist approach to the cabin design.
-But, at least Nissan has gone to the effect of adding a few unique flourishes like a wood-effect panel for the touch-sensitive climate controls, and even some copper accents in our test car.
+But, at least Nissan has gone to the effort of adding a few unique flourishes like a wood-effect panel for the touch-sensitive climate controls, and even some copper accents in our test car.
 On top of all that, material quality is great.

 Nissan Ariya dashboard